 PERCENTAGE OF INCREASE OR DECREASE IN THE MARKET QUOTATION OF THE SHARES IN COMPARISONTO THE RATE AT WHICH THE COMPANY CAME OUT WITH THE LAST PUBLIC OFFER

-Your Company has complied with the requirements regarding Corporate Governance asrequired under SEBI (Listing Obligation and Disclosures Requirements) Regulations 2015entered in to with the Stock exchanges where the Company's shares are listed.
-A Report onthe Corporate Governance in this regard is made as a part of this Annual Report and acertificate from the Auditors of your Company regarding compliance of the conditions ofthe Corporate Governance is attached to this report.
+Your Company has complied with the requirements regarding Corporate Governance asrequired under SEB1 (Listing Obligations and Disclosure Requirements) Regulations 2015.
+AReport on the Corporate Governance in this regard is made as a part of this Annual Reportand a certificate from the Auditors of your company regarding compliance of the conditionsof the Corporate Governance is attached to this report.

 LISTING OF EQUITY SHARES